Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 == Input-Output Structure

+#grid(
+  columns: 2,
+  gutter: 10pt,
+  figure(
+    image("imgs/Working-IO-Operation.png"),
+    caption: [Working of an I/O Operation],
+  ),
+  [
     A large portion of the OS is devoted to managing I/O devices#footnote[Storage is also a type of I/O device] and operations.
 This includes device drivers, which are specialized software components that allow the OS to communicate with hardware devices.
 Device drivers provide a standard interface for the OS to interact with different types of hardware, abstracting the details of the hardware implementation.
 Each device controller, maintains a local buffer storage and a set of special registers, is in charge of a specific type of device.
 The CPU communicates with the device controller by reading and writing to these special registers.

-#figure(
-  image("imgs/Working-IO-Operation.png", height: 25%),
-  caption: [Working of an I/O Operation]
+  ],
 )

 == Computer System Architecture